 “At some point, while I was still on the article’s first page, the young man hopped into the doctor’s office.
 I kept reading.
 He would need stitches for sure.
 The receptionist kept typing.
 It occurred to me this would be the perfect gig to write your novel.
 Answer the phone, greet the sick and wounded, then block it all out and keep typing.”

-As I sat there waiting to be called into the doctor’s office, the elderly receptionist typed away looking down her bifocals at the typewriter.
-She was entirely uninterested in me or the young man with what looked like a hastily bandaged foot leaking blood along one side.
-Why he hadn’t gone to a hospital emergency room, I had no idea.
+As I sat there waiting to be called into the doctor’s office, the elderly receptionist typed away at a solid pace, looking down narrow reading glasses at the typewriter.
+She was entirely uninterested in me, or the young man with what looked like a hastily bandaged foot, leaking blood along one side.
+The amount of bright red blood was alarming.

-Sure, I said and glanced at him but he looked away quickly as if he was sorry to have taken my place.
+Sure, I said, and glanced at him but he looked away quickly, as if he was sorry to have taken my place.
 Or maybe he was ashamed for whatever led to his injury.

-how he had hurt himself but I knew it would remain a mystery and now I had no idea how long I would be sitting here waiting for the doctor.
-On the side table next to me was an assortment of magazines ranging from the perennial National Geographic, a cook book or two, to a selection of Australian women’s magazines.
-I rifled through and found one that featured a beautiful smiling woman with her toddler daughter on her lap.
-The cover line introduced her and trilled about her brilliant career.

-I went straight to the page and began reading.
+This made me wonder how he had hurt himself, but I knew it would remain a mystery and now I had no idea how long I would be sitting here waiting for the doctor.
+I rifled through the selection of magazines and paused to more carefully examine a front cover featuring a beautiful smiling woman with her toddler daughter on her lap.
+The cover line trilled about her brilliant career, so I went straight to the page and began reading.

-The woman was a lawyer, had just become a barrister and was juggling the demands of a growing practice with marriage and their first child.
-I remember thinking this all sounded very topical to me.
-I too was juggling a career with my first child – also a toddler.
+The woman was a lawyer, had just become a barrister, and was juggling the demands of a growing practice with marriage and the couple’s first child.
+This was all very topical: I too was juggling a career with my first child, also a toddler.
 I wondered if this woman and I would be friends if we lived in the same city.
-Perhaps we would meet at the mother’s group and our daughters would play together.
+Perhaps we would meet at a local mother’s group and our daughters would play together.

 At some point, while I was still on the article’s first page, the young man hopped into the doctor’s office.
 I kept reading.
 He would need stitches for sure.
 The receptionist kept typing.
 It occurred to me this would be the perfect gig to write your novel.
 Answer the phone, greet the sick and wounded, then block it all out and keep typing.

-The woman I had just read about was no longer at the beginning of her career – she was well and truly in the middle of it.
+The woman I had just read about was no longer at the beginning of her career, she was well and truly in the middle of it.
 She would have fought hundreds of cases.
 She would have had crushing losses and terrific triumphs.
-Her office would be well lived in; files stacked high.
-Perhaps all around her office.
+Her office would be well lived in, with files stacked high.
 She would have a reputation.
 She would have made good on the large salary and her wealth long-established.

 Her daughter, the cute chubby blue-eyed toddler, would be in her first year of university.
-Perhaps like her mother, she was studying law.
-Or maybe they had their tussles on this, and she had pursued an arts degree.
-She might be an older sister, have a boyfriend, had her first kiss long before and was someone’s best friend.
+Perhaps like her mother she was studying law.
+Or maybe they had their tussles on this and she had pursued an arts degree.
+She might be an older sister, have a boyfriend, had her first kiss long before, and was someone’s best friend.

 I had truly thought these people were walking the same plane as me, but they weren’t.
 Instead of being just a handful of years older than me, the woman was a generation older than me.
-Instead of being a sweet little one like my daughter, the toddler was now a woman.
+Instead of being a sweet little one, like my daughter, the toddler was now a young woman.